The Stockholm Housing Agency – how it works

 How long does it take to get an apartment?

-How long you have to wait depends on a number of factors, including where you want to live and the kind of rent you can afford.
+How long you have to wait depends on a number of factors, including where you want to live and what kind of rent you can afford.

-Most people who get an apartment have a queue time between 7 and 11 years, but it can be quicker or slower than this.
-Generally speaking, you will need a longer queue time for an apartment in the city centre or surrounding suburbs than you will for housing further outside central Stockholm.
+Most people who get an apartment have a queue time between 7 and 11 years, but it can also go faster or slower than this.
+Generally speaking, you will need a longer queue time for an apartment close to the city centre or surrounding suburbs than you will for housing further outside of the center of Stockholm.